Vishak-V/Vishak-V/README.md

 <h1 align="center">Vishak Vikranth</h1>

 👋 Hi there!
 I'm Vishak, a passionate and driven Computer Science and Mathematics student at The University of Alabama, Tuscaloosa.
-I am currently interning at Shipt as a Backend Engineering Intern.
+I am currently an SDE intern at AWS.
 Welcome to my GitHub profile!

 ## Technologies